Simon Cheng: Disappearance

 His family met with Nicola Barrett, a consulate official, who advised them to seek help from the police.
 The Hong Kong Police Force launched an investigation into the issue and listed Cheng as a "missing person".
 When asked by journalists from HK01, officers at the West Kowloon station checkpoint claimed that no one was arrested on 8 and 9 August inside the station.
-The Immigration Department also assisted Cheng's family and had contacted the Hong Kong Economic and Trade Office in Guangdong for more information, and later reported on August 10 that Cheng was under administrative detention in Shenzhen, though the reason for detainment was not disclosed.
+The Immigration Department also assisted Cheng's family and had contacted the Hong Kong Economic and Trade Office in Guangdong for more information and later reported on August 10 that Cheng was under administrative detention in Shenzhen, though the reason for detainment was not disclosed.
 The British Consul General stated that they were "extremely concerned" about Cheng's disappearance and asked the Chinese authorities to release more details about his detainment.

 On 21 August, at a press conference held by the Chinese Ministry of Foreign Affairs, spokesperson Geng Shuang revealed that China had detained Cheng using the Security Administration Punishment Law, which covers mostly minor offences.
 Geng added that his arrest was China's "internal affair" since Cheng was a Hong Kong citizen.
-The following day, Chinese state-owned tabloid Global Times added that Cheng was arrested for "soliciting a prostitute".
+The following day, Chinese state-owned tabloid Global Times added that Cheng was arrested for allegedly "soliciting a prostitute".
 Under Article 66 of the law, offenders can be fined and detained for "no less than ten days but no more than fifteen days".
-According to Hu Xijin, a Global Times editor, Cheng's family was not informed by the police because it was "requested" by Cheng who wanted to "reduce damage to his reputation".
-However, his family rejected such accusations, telling Hong Kong Free Press that "Everyone knows it is not the truth.
+According to Hu Xijin, a Global Times editor, Cheng's family was not informed by the police because it was supposedly requested by Cheng to "...reduce damage to his reputation".
+However, Cheng's family rejected such accusations, telling Hong Kong Free Press that "Everyone knows it is not the truth.
 But time will tell".
-The family, who operated a Facebook page named "Release Simon Cheng" then re-posted the Global Times news piece on Facebook and added that the piece was “a joke”.
+The family, who operated a Facebook page named "Release Simon Cheng" then re-posted the Global Times news piece on Facebook and added that the piece was "a joke".
 Global Times had previously attacked Cheng for his political views and accused him of supporting Hong Kong independence.
 On 24 August, he returned to Hong Kong.